 Our quiet walks in the gentrified shadows of an old industrial town, wonderful meals on terraces, and visits to spectacular indoor and outdoor cultural exhibits feel clandestine.
 Many tourists to Ottawa (and locals) have yet to discover the surprises that await them here.
 It’s only a matter of time.

-Across the Alexandria Bridge
+Across the Alexandra Bridge

 Many bridges lead to Hull.
 The Alexandra Bridge that begins beside the National Gallery of Canada is our favourite.
 One cannot stroll along the pedestrian boardwalk (there are separate lanes for people, cyclists and cars) without stopping to appreciate the unparalleled view—the river below dotted with undulating boats, the Neo-gothic style Parliament buildings behind, and the architectural masterpiece of the Canadian Museum of History straight ahead.